-This jalapeno mango chicken skillet is ready in less than 30 minutes for a spicy sweet dinner everyone will love.
+This mango chicken skillet with jalapeños is ready in less than 30 minutes for a spicy sweet dinner everyone will love.
 Serve it over rice for an easy meal.

 It got so bad at one point I contemplated a run to the store for a one of those blow up kid pools, but when you don’t actually have kids to use it, that kind of purchase hovers on the line of white trash and I’m pretty sure my neighbors already think I’m weird enough.

 To drown my water woes though, I’ve been eating all the summer fruit possible.

 Currently on my counter there are 5 peaches, 1 watermelon, 2 pounds of cherries, 1 pound of strawberries, 3 figs (I’ve been housing those) and 2 pints of blueberries.